trussworks/Engineering-Playbook/infrasec/tutorials/yubikey-configuration.md

 1. Remove your YubiKey.
 1. Verify that the only data from your key in your GPG keyring is public key information.
 If you see `sec` (secret) next to your primary key and/or `ssb` (secret subkey), then you still have secret key material in your keyring and/or on your system.
-Follow the <link to section for deleting secret key material> if this is the case.
+Follow the instructions in the [deleting local secret key material](#deleting-local-secret-key-material) section if this is the case.

    ```console
    $ gpg --list-keys 1234ABC